valentjn/vscode-ltex/pages/docs/settings.md

 *Possible values:*

-- `error`: Error diagnostics are usually underlined with a red squiggly line and appear in editor, minimap, Problems tab, and Explorer.
+- `"error"`: Error diagnostics are usually underlined with a red squiggly line and appear in editor, minimap, Problems tab, and Explorer.
-- `warning`: Warning diagnostics are usually underlined with a yellow squiggly line and appear in editor, minimap, Problems tab, and Explorer.
+- `"warning"`: Warning diagnostics are usually underlined with a yellow squiggly line and appear in editor, minimap, Problems tab, and Explorer.
-- `information`: Information diagnostics are usually underlined with a blue squiggly line and appear in editor, minimap, and Problems tab, but not in the Explorer.
+- `"information"`: Information diagnostics are usually underlined with a blue squiggly line and appear in editor, minimap, and Problems tab, but not in the Explorer.
-- `hint`: Hint diagnostics are not underlined (only subtly marked) and only appear in the editor, not in minimap, Problems tab, or Explorer.
+- `"hint"`: Hint diagnostics are not underlined (only subtly marked) and only appear in the editor, not in minimap, Problems tab, or Explorer.

 *Default:* `"information"`